MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/client-advanced-settings.md

 ## EnableAudit

-By default, the information protection clients sends audit data to Microsoft Purview where you can view this data in [activity explorer](/purview/data-classification-activity-explorer).
+By default, the information protection client sends audit data to Microsoft Purview where you can view this data in [activity explorer](/purview/data-classification-activity-explorer).

 To change this behavior, use the following advanced setting: